wvwwvwwv/scalable-delayed-dealloc/README.md

 // `ptr` can be tagged.
 ptr.set_tag(Tag::First);

-// The return value of CAS is a handle to the instance that `atomic_shared` previously owned. let prev: Shared<usize> = atomic_shared.compare_exchange(
+// The ownership of the contained instance is transferred to the return value of CAS. let prev: Shared<usize> = atomic_shared.compare_exchange(
     ptr,
     (Some(Shared::new(18)), Tag::Second),